Abdullah-Hejazi/cleopatra-ssh/README.md

 - [ ] Terminal inside the desktop
 - [ ] Open Terminal Here in folder browser
 - [ ] Login with keys
-- [ ] Open new windows in different locations